Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 rancher.
 O'Connor owned 75,000 acres along the coast south of Indianola

 and wanted to develop a hunting and fishing resort.
-Two attempts to
+Two attempts to lay

-12th.
+north to Victoria two years later.
 Right: The Hallettsville New Era of February 9, 1912 quoted the Victoria Advocate noting the imminent start of work on the SLB&M extension from Bloomington to Victoria.
-The engineer for the project, Louis A. Gueringer, was Yoakum's Chief Engineer for the GCL and he later became Chief Engineer for the Railroad Commission of Texas (RCT).
-The planned extension to Yoakum mentioned in the article was never built. |
+The engineer for the project, Louis A. Gueringer, had long been Yoakum's Chief Engineer for the GCL and he later became Chief Engineer for the Railroad Commission of Texas (RCT).
+The article mentions a planned extension to the town of Yoakum, but it was never built. |

 ![]() |